10 Things to Do in the Lisbon City Center

 - Mercado da Ribeira ( Avenida 24 de Julho 49), a wholesale market that became famous for the flower trade.
-After a period of decline, this market near Cais do Sodré station has reinvented itself to become the most coveted destination for foodies in Lisbon.
+After a period of decadence, this market near Cais do Sodré station knew how to reinvent itself to become the most coveted destination for Lisbon's foodies.
 In this place, traditional dishes coexist with fusion cuisine and in both cases, the quality is very high.
-If you are interested in good food, I recommend you to read the post about gastronomic tours in Lisbon.
+If you are interested in good food, I recommend you to read the post about the gastronomic tours of Lisbon.

 - Feira da Ladra (Campo de Santa Clara), a flea market with merchandise of all kinds, from antique trinkets to second hand clothes.
 This flea market specializes in antiques and is the ideal place to find an original souvenir.
 It is held every Tuesday and Saturday in the Alfama district.

 - Santa Clara Market (Campo de Santa Clara), a market that often goes unnoticed as it is located a short distance from the more famous Feira da Ladra.
 It was inaugurated on October 7, 1877 and its glass and steel structure bears the signature of the architect Emiliano Augusto de Betencourt.
 Today, it hosts handicraft stalls and some bars/restaurants.